Homemade Baby Food Recipes

 It's very easy to grind your own oats to make baby oatmeal (porridge) with the smooth texture he enjoys (special, commercially produced baby oatmeal or infant oatmeal is not essential!).

-Oats may be ground in a coffee grinder or even a regular food processor (we grind our grains in a Magic Bullet ).
-Another option is to prepare oatmeal in the usual manner, then puree it afterwards!
+Another option is to prepare oatmeal in the usual way, then puree it afterwards!

 Basic Homemade Baby Oatmeal Recipe